 Online shopping package slips show household supplies that families might order online.
 Also many kids might not know what people order at coffee shops (and that people order more than just coffee).

-Lastly, many students don’t know that libraries have more than just books (CDs, DVDs, and video games too) and also classes for kids and adults too.
+Lastly, I’ve got to plug libraries.
+They are some of my favorite places!
+Many students don’t know that libraries have more than just books (CDs, DVDs, and video games too) and also classes for kids and adults too.
 Reviewing what people check out at the library can spark a conversation about what happens at the library, getting a library card, and why reading is important.